1. Submissions Policy || 2. Searching the Site || 3. Formatting

 receive a reply pointed to this section of the add lyrics page it's an indication

 that your submission was already on OHHLA before you sent it.
-Irate e-mails
+To summarize the ways to search:

 1. Check Most Wanted for the top 30 songs.